-Do you fear becoming a bag lady as you enter your golden years?
+Do you fear to become a bag lady as you enter your golden years?
 According to wealth advisor to women Consuelo Mack, over 50% of women fear not being able to support themselves as they enter retirement.
 Most wealthy Hong Kongers fear running out of money even though they have the highest savings rate among 15 countries surveyed by HSBC/Ipsos MORI.
 The Taiwanese and Singaporeans are second and third for average savings.

 What’s more, women face what could be called the triple witching of retirement savings – longevity risk, lower salaries, and fewer years in the workforce.
 Planning and discipline can alleviate these fears.
 If you are still procrastinating on your retirement savings, it is time to buckle down and focus on your investment plan.